Bhaveshmeghwal21/AMC_Summer_Camp-2024/Intermediate/OpenCV/Task1/README.md

 Using ROS, we will:
 - Publish the pose information of the detected tag to a ROS topic.
 - Subscribe to this topic with a landing controller node.
-- Guide the robot/drone to land on the tag using the pose information.
+- Guide the drone to land on the tag using the pose information.

 ### Detected ArUco Tag